talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 <a name="getLoyaltyCardBalances"></a>
 # **getLoyaltyCardBalances**
-> LoyaltyBalances getLoyaltyCardBalances(loyaltyProgramId, loyaltyCardIdentifier, endDate)
+> LoyaltyBalances getLoyaltyCardBalances(loyaltyProgramId, loyaltyCardId, endDate)

-Get loyalty balances for a loyalty card
+Get card&#39;s point balances

 Retrieve loyalty balances for the given loyalty card in the specified loyalty program with filtering options applied.
 If no filtering options are applied, all loyalty balances for the given loyalty card are returned.